icp4a/bai4s-to-bai2400/Bai4s-to-24.0.0.md

 to have access of the current filesystem and the target cluster in the same session.
 Otherwise, copy the snapshot directory to a better place (see `copySnapshotToOS` function)

+Note: The script uses `oc`, assuming the cluster is OpenShift.
+For other flavors run `alias oc=kubectl` to use standard K8S cli.

-- Log in the cluster, using `oc login ...`.
+- Log in to the cluster, using `oc login ...`.
 - run `getOScredentials` to initialize credentials variables.
-- run `copySnapshotToOS ` to upload the snapshot.
+- run `copySnapshotToOS` to upload the snapshot.
 Do it once.

 ### Restore data